yuqiii-wang/KnowledgeNotes/languages/python/pyramid_backend/pyramid_backend.md

 Python defines two types of packages, regular packages (Python 3.2 and earlier) and namespace packages.

 A regular package is typically implemented as a directory containing an `__init__.py` that is implicitly executed used to distinctly identify objects in a package's namespace.

+* Jinja2

+*Jinja2* is a web template engine that combines a template with a certain data source to render dynamic web pages.

 ## Config via `.ini`